 - 1st one is a Maven build, which instantiates a container using Cargo Maven Plugin, deploys compiled application and clover.jar, executes unit tests with "-Dclover.server=true" option (Clover records coverage of test classes) and finally creates a report

 - 2nd one is a Tomcat container, where instrumented application is running, Clover listens to "test start/end" evens to record per-test coverage (in addition to the global coverage)

 The first step in setting up coverage from distributed builds is to configure Clover for overall coverage reporting.

 Step 1: Understanding the Clover 'initstring'

 At build time, Clover constructs a registry of your source code, and writes it to a file at the location specified in the Clover initialization string (

 initstring).
-When Clover-instrumented code is executed (e.g. by running a suite of unit tests), Clover looks in the same location for this registry file to initialise itself.
+When Clover-instrumented code is executed (e.g. by running a suite of unit tests), Clover looks in the same location for this registry file to initialize itself.
 Clover then records coverage data and writes coverage recording files next to the registry file during execution.
 See Clover Database Structure for more information.

 Step 2: Choosing a location for the Clover registry